 Food and Drinks / Amenities

 This event is free!
-However, we do accept donations of any amount to help cover the cost of reserving the sites and providing some amenities.
+However, I do accept donations of any amount to help cover the cost of reserving the sites and providing some amenities.
 You can donate in person or through this website!

+You know where mainstream media sites get their information?
+From people like us!
+Support Your Neighborhood Astronomers!
 Everything is free, but donations help keep the website alive and go towards outreach events!